 If you are interested in 1-2 day seminars for your agency please contact us at email@example.com.

 South Shore Therapies strives to keep families and therapists updated on the most current research topics that impact our children.
 Visit our Facebook page daily to see what everyone is talking about and to join in on the conversation!
-The bulletin boards in our Pembroke, Weymouth, and Canton clinics target specific learning opportunities each month for parents and caregivers, provide helpful community resources, and current research studies your child may be eligible to participate in.
+The bulletin boards in our Pembroke, Hingham, and Norwoodclinics target specific learning opportunities each month for parents and caregivers, provide helpful community resources, and current research studies your child may be eligible to participate in.

 At all of our facilities, we have a lending library for parents.
 There are numerous books on a variety of topics for you to choose from.